smucclaw/documentation/docs/returning-keywords.rst

 .. code-block:: l4

-    DEFINE myFirstLine
+    DATA myFirstLine
     HAS  start x 1 y 2
          end   x 5 y 6
          color green

 We might entertain a RelationalPredicate form where instead of saying `IS A` we say `IS`:

 .. code-block:: l4

-    DEFINE myFirstLine
+    DATA myFirstLine
     HAS  start x IS 1
 	       y IS 2
          end   x IS 5
                y IS 6
          color   IS green

 ----------------------------------------------------
 MUST, SHANT, and MAY for obligations and permissions